The Bible Teaching Series

 for them (14:2,3; Heb.
 8:12); enter the Holy place in heaven with his blood to secure eternal redemption (Heb.
 9:11).
 The Holy Spirit could not come

 until the work of Jesus was completed on earth.
-Christ had to die, rise again, ascend into heaven, and be seated at the right hand of the Father.
+Jesus Christ had to die, rise again, ascend into heaven, and be seated at the right hand of the

+Father.
 This would signify that his atoning work was not only complete, but was completely satisfying to the demands of divine justice.
-Only then could the
+Only then

-age of the Holy Spirit as the vice-regent of Jesus Christ on earth commence.
-To everyone who has received this Spirit is considered born of the
+could the age of the Holy Spirit as the vice-regent of Jesus Christ on earth commence.
+To everyone who has received this Spirit is considered born

 The Role of the Holy Spirit